electric-sql/pglite/docs/examples.md

   Reactivity example using the live query extensions `.live.incrementalQuery()` method.

 - <a href="./examples/notify.html" target="_blank">Notify and Listen</a><br>
-  Example showing the use of the `NOTIFY` and `LISTEN` Postgres commands using PGlites `.listen()` api.
+  Example showing the use of the `NOTIFY` and `LISTEN` Postgres commands via the PGlite `.listen()` api.

 - <a href="./examples/opfs.html" target="_blank">OPFS VFS</a><br>
-  An example deponstrating the [OPFS Access Handle Pool VFS](./docs/filesystems.md#opfs-ahp-fs).
+  An example demonstrating the [OPFS Access Handle Pool VFS](./docs/filesystems.md#opfs-ahp-fs).

 - <a href="./examples/copy.html" target="_blank">PL/PGSQL</a><br>
-  Demonstration of PGlites support for Postgres's built in SQL procedural language extension "PL/PGSQL".
+  Demonstration of PGlite's support for Postgres's built-in SQL procedural language extension "PL/PGSQL".

 - <a href="./examples/vector.html" target="_blank">Extension: `pgvector`</a><br>
   An example showing how to use [pgvector](https://github.com/pgvector/pgvector) with PGlite.